GauteJ1/FYS-STK-projects/README.md

 PDF documents are compiled automatically, and can be found by clicking "Actions" on the top of the page, then selecting the most recent "Build LaTeX document" workflow, under "Artifacts".

-Group for project 1 and 2: Julie Natland Bjørnstad, Mia Merlid and Gaute Johannessen.
+Group: Julie Natland Bjørnstad, Mia Merlid and Gaute Johannessen.

 ### Compulsory README meme: